X-Ray Scattering Analyst

 - Ph.D. in physics, materials science, or related field (preferably with X-ray/neutron scattering as a part of graduate level studies)

 - At least 4+ years of hands-on experience (after PhD) in advanced structural analysis techniques including scattering techniques

 - Deep knowledge of batteries, battery materials and their characterization by scattering methods

 - Demonstrated track record of in-situ and synchrotron measurements under different sample environments (temperature, pressure, mechanical load, electric field)

 - Preferably experienced with advanced X-ray/neutron scattering techniques including pair distribution functional analysis, X-ray/neutron imaging, SAXS, SANS, TXM/XANES and XAS as well as other laboratory characterization techniques.

 - Excellent written and oral communications skills

-•Acquire, analyze and interpret data using X-ray diffraction (ex-situ/ in-situ) for phase identification, Reitveld refinements, texture, residual stress analysis •Identify and define the right characterization techniques for submitted samples and execute focused characterization projects to drive root-cause analysis and a deep material understanding •Coordinate beamline-based characterization studies (X-ray/neutron scattering and imaging, pair distribution functional analysis, SAXS, SANS, TXM/XANES and XAS etc) studies with National Labs and user facilities •Get trained and support other materials analysis techniques to address needs from projects involving characterization •Interface with other departments including production and R&D to collaborate on projects involving characterization •Adhere to best of class lab practices: Maintain an organized and clean laboratory environment, ensure sample piece location is controlled, follow all lab safety regulations
+•Acquire, analyze and interpret data using X-ray diffraction (ex-situ/ in-situ) for phase identification, Reitveld refinements, texture, residual stress analysis •Identify and define the right characterization techniques for submitted samples and execute focused characterization projects to drive root-cause analysis and a deep material understanding •Coordinate beamline-based characterization studies (X-ray/neutron scattering and imaging, pair distribution functional analysis, SAXS, SANS, TXM/XANES and XAS etc.) with National Labs and user facilities •Perform additional materials analysis techniques to address needs from projects involving characterization, train with internal experts and external providers •Interface with other departments including production and R&D to collaborate on projects involving characterization •Adhere to best of class lab practices: Maintain an organized and clean laboratory environment, ensure sample piece location is controlled, follow all lab safety regulations

 Education & Experience